Pennsylvania Route 115: Route description

-PA 115 begins at a Y intersection with US 209 in the community of Brodheadsville in Chestnuthill Township, Monroe County, which is in the Pocono Mountains region.
+PA 115 begins at a roundabout with US 209 in the community of Brodheadsville in Chestnuthill Township, Monroe County, which is in the Pocono Mountains region.
 From this intersection, the route heads northwest as a two-lane undivided road, running through business areas and passing north of Pleasant Valley High School before continuing into a mix of farmland and woodland with some development.
 The road passes through the community of Effort and curves to the north.
 PA 115 briefly gains a center left-turn lane before it becomes a three-lane road with a second northbound lane and continues into forested areas with residential neighborhoods, turning to the northwest and entering Tunkhannock Township.
 The route narrows back to two lanes and runs through more dense forests.
 The road passes to the southwest of Pocono Raceway and gains a center left-turn lane before it curves more to the west and meets the northern terminus of PA 903.
 Past this intersection, the route narrows to two lanes and crosses Tunkhannock Creek.
 PA 115 heads northwest again through more forested areas with some development before crossing into Tobyhanna Township.
 Here, the route immediately reaches a partial cloverleaf interchange with I-80 at exit 284, at which point it widens into a four-lane divided highway.
 After the interchange, PA 115 narrows back into a two-lane undivided road and crosses Tobyhanna Creek.
 The route intersects PA 940 in the community of Blakeslee, at which point it passes a few businesses.
 Following this intersection, the road heads back through forests.